“So what’s your net worth?”

 This is where you would have your investments, bonds, stocks, rental properties and such things.

-Marketable assets are something that there is a Market for.
-That’s a real fancy way of saying that there is a buyer for what you are selling.
+Marketable assets are something that there is a market for (That’s a real fancy way of saying that there is a buyer for what you are selling).

 Long-Term Assets

-This is where your long-term investment accounts (like IRA’s, IRA Roths, RRSP and TFSA) and investment and stock accounts.
-I would also include any pensions or cash value of life insurance plans you may have.
+This is where your long-term investment accounts (like IRA’s, IRA Roths, RRSP and TFSA, etc…) and any investment or stock accounts.

 Personal Assets